Voting Record — Patrick Mercer MP, Newark (11109)

 Commons15 Jun 2010Business of the House — Backbench Business Committee minorityno Rebel

-11 May 2010Stopped being a member of the Home Affairs Committee
+11 May 2010Stopped being Member, Home Affairs Committee

 HouseDateSubjectPatrick MercerCon VoteRôle